Edwin William Stephens: Biography

 Edwin William Stephens was born in into a prominent family in Columbia, Missouri on January 21, 1849.
-He graduated from the University of Missouri in 1867.
-He was hired by William Switzler, publisher of the Missouri Statesman.
+He graduated from the University of Missouri at Columbia, in 1867.
+He was hired by William F. Switzler (1819-1906), prominent publisher of the Missouri Statesman.
 In 1870 he went into business for himself, eventually founding the Columbia Herald, which became famous as "America's model weekly."
 He also founded the E.W.
 Stephens Publishing Company.
 Stephens served as president of the board of curators for both the University of Missouri and Stephens College, which was named after his father James L. Stephens.
-In 1890 he was president of the Missouri Press Association where he would advocate for the creation of the Missouri State Historical Society and became its first president in 1898.
-His relationship with Walter Williams, who he employed at the Herald, would lead to the creation of the world's first school of journalism: the Missouri School of Journalism.
-Stephens chaired the commission responsible for the design and construction of the current Missouri State Capitol.
+In 1890, he was president of the Missouri Press Association where he would advocate for the creation of the Missouri State Historical Society and became its first president in 1898.
+His relationship with Walter Williams (1864-1935), who he employed at The Herald, would lead to the creation of the world's first school of journalism: the Missouri School of Journalism associated with the University of Missouri in Columbia.
+Stephens also chaired the appointed state commission responsible for the design and construction of the current monumental Missouri State Capitol on the south bank bluffs overlooking the Missouri River in the state capital town of Jefferson City, built 1911-1917.

-He was a lifelong member and leader of First Baptist Church in Columbia.
-He died at his home on May 21, 1931, and is buried in the Columbia Cemetery.
+He was a lifelong member and leader of the First Baptist Church in Columbia.
+He died at age 82 years at his home on May 21, 1931, and is buried in the Columbia Cemetery.